-Harriet Tubman is an epic historical figure and a Black History Month herp.
-She lead an untold number of slaves to freedom, and was a nurse, scout, and spy fo, the Union Army during the Civil War.
+Harriet Tubman is an epic historical figure and our shero.
+She lead an untold number of slaves to freedom, was a nurse, scout, and spy for the Union Army during the Civil War.
 She helped free 700 South Carolinian slaves in an armed raid.
-Harriet led enumerable slaves out of darkness, slavery, and bondage to a life of freedom.
+Harriet led innumerable slaves out of darkness, slavery, and bondage to a life of freedom.
 They called her “The Moses of her people.”
 Because just as Moses led his people out of the bondage of slavery in Egypt, Harriet led her people out of the shackles of slavery in the South.

 Be inspired by Harriet Tubman and learn many lessons like:

 Harriet knew she was called to transcend her bondage from childhood.
 She claimed the inward power that she believed fueled her passion and success.
 Are you claiming your Divine inner power?
 Do you know and believe in it?

 She listened deeply to her inner self.
 As a result she always trusted the guidance of her inner voice.
 Do you get quiet and listen deeply to your inner voice?
 Do you trust there is a higher self that can guide and strengthen you?

 She trusted there was a larger, Divine plan in the Universe.
 She never second guessed herself and played the shoulda, woulda, coulda game.
 The incarnation of the guidance she trusted in resulted in life-saving actions.